-285. Appointments in Armed Forces
+287. Appointments in The Gambia Armed Forces

-- 1. The President shall, after consulting the National Security Council, appoint - a. the Chief of Defence Staff of the Armed Forces; - b. the Armed Forces Chief of Staff; and - c. the Commanders of the Army, the Navy and the Air Force. - 2.
+- 1. The President shall appoint - a. the Chief of Defence Staff of The Gambia Armed Forces; - b. the Chief of Staff of The Gambia Armed Forces; and - c. the Commanders of the Army, the Navy and the Air Force. - 2.
 A person shall not be qualified for appointment in accordance with subsection (1) if he or she - a. is not a citizen of The Gambia; - b. holds the citizenship or nationality of any other country; or - c. is not a person of high moral character and proven integrity. - 3.
-The President may, after consulting the National Security Council, remove from office the Chief of Defence Staff, the Armed Forces Chief of Staff, or the Commander of the Army, the Navy or the Air Force. - 4.
-An Act of the National Assembly shall make provision - a. for appointment by the President of commanders of any formation or unit of the Armed Forces: - b. for the grant by the President of commissions in the Armed Forces; and - c. to otherwise give full effect to this Part.
+The President may remove from office the Chief of Defence Staff, the Chief of Staff of The Gambia Armed Forces, or the Commander of the Army, the Navy or the Air Force. - 4.
+An Act of the National Assembly shall make provision - a. for appointment by the President of commanders of any formation or unit of The Gambia Armed Forces; - b. for the grant by the President of commissions in The Gambia Armed Forces; and - c. to otherwise give full effect to this Part.

 PART III.
-THE POLICE FORCE
+THE POLICE SERVICE

-286. The Gambia Police Force
+288. The Gambia Police Service

-- 1. There is established The Gambia Police Force. - 2.
-The Gambia Police Force is a national service institution and shall function throughout The Gambia.
+- 1. There is established The Gambia Police Service. - 2.
+The Gambia Police Service is a national service institution and shall function throughout The Gambia.

-287. Objects and functions of the Gambia Police Force
+289. Objects and functions of The Gambia Police Service

-The Gambia Police Force shall-
+The Gambia Police Service shall-

-- a. strive for the highest standards of professionalism and discipline among its members; - b. prevent corruption and promote and practice discipline, transparency and accountability; - c. have utmost respect for the rule of law which shall at all times guide the execution of its duties and responsibilities; - d. comply with standards of human rights and fundamental freedoms and respect for human dignity; - e. train staff to the highest possible standards of competence and integrity; and - f. foster and promote harmonious relationships with the broader Gambian society.
+- a. have responsibility for investigating and preventing crime, protecting life and property, maintaining law and order and ensuring public safety; - b. strive for the highest standards of professionalism and discipline among its members; - c. prevent corruption and promote and practice discipline, transparency and accountability within the Service; - d. have utmost respect for the rule of law which shall at all times guide the execution of its duties and responsibilities; - e. comply with standards of human rights and fundamental freedoms and respect for human dignity; - f. train staff to the highest possible standards of competence and integrity; and - g. foster and promote harmonious relationships with the broader Gambian society.

-288. Head of The Gambia Police Force
+290. Head of The Gambia Police Service